Ruach/ruach.github.io/_posts/2021-05-01-platform-device.markdown

-###Add notifier block to device file notifier chain
+### Add notifier block to device file notifier chain
 Because device file heavily make use of platform device, it needs to register notifer of platform device, platform_of_notifer, to the devie file's notifier chain.
-%
 Before we take a look at
 which platform related function of the notifier block will be added